How to Show

 No matter what we do

 How about you?
-In these days of uncertainty, it is pretty satisfying to remember why compassion is so important and how opportunities to show intentional kindness can change the world.
-You have been given the challenge to find out if it can be taught, consider what compassion means to you and live out compassion in action.
+In these days of uncertainty, it is pretty satisfying to remember why compassion is so important and how intentional kindness can change the world.
+You have been challenged to find out if it can be taught, consider what compassion means to you and live out compassion in action.

-Of course.
-We all want children to learn to be kind, and we even spend an excessive amount of time with a reoccurring, “Be kind!” to toddlers who may not have any clue what we are saying.
+We all want children to learn to be kind, and we even spend an excessive amount of time with a reoccurring “Be kind!” to toddlers who may not have any clue what we are saying.
 Being kind to one another is essential.
 Many children grow kindness and compassion naturally, but teaching kindness to kids is nevertheless important and oh-so-worthwhile.

 After all, it was HIS kindness that brought you to repentance.
 YOUR intentional kindness to the children in your care can make a world of difference in their own lives as they grow into compassionate adults.
 It just may be YOUR kindness that brings them to know Him someday.